niveklabs/tfwriter/google/r/google_sql_user.md

 }

 variable "password" {
   description = "(optional) - The password for the user.
 Can be updated.
-For Postgres instances this is a Required field." type        = string default     = null
+For Postgres instances this is a Required field, unless type is set to\n                either CLOUD_IAM_USER or CLOUD_IAM_SERVICE_ACCOUNT." type        = string default     = null
 }

 variable "project" {
   description = "(optional) - The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used." type        = string default     = null
+}

+variable "type" {
+  description = "(optional) - The user type.
+It determines the method to authenticate the user during login.\n                The default is the database's built-in user type.
+Flags include \"BUILT_IN\", \"CLOUD_IAM_USER\", or \"CLOUD_IAM_SERVICE_ACCOUNT\"." type        = string default     = null
 }